Non-perturbative renormalization of the energy momentum tensor in the 2d O(3) nonlinear sigma model: Calculation of renormalization constants

 \subsection{Numerical results}

 We calculate $z_T$ using equation \eqref{eq:zT_lat}.
 The results, with and without tree-level subtraction, are shown in Figure \eqref{resultszT} and achieve sub-percent precision.
 Here, we benefit from the fact that both numerator and denominator are evaluated at the same shift.
 Thus we can calculate them on the same ensemble and have cancellations in the autocorrelation function.
-Additionally, as discussed in Section \ref{cutoffeffsec}, both numerator and denominator deviate from their $g_0 \to 0$ limits in a similar way, leading to partial cancellations in the ratio.
-Interestingly, the tree-level subtraction worsens the results for $N_0 \leq 18$ while making no discernible difference for $N_0 \geq 32$, suggesting that the $g_0 \to 0$ limit provides a poor approximation at the coarser lattice spacings.
+Additionally, as discussed in Section \ref{cutoffeffsec}, both numerator and denominator deviate from their $g_0 \to 0$ limits in a similar way, possibly leading to partial cancellations in the ratio.
+Interestingly, the tree-level subtraction worsens the results for $N_0 \leq 18$ while making no discernible difference for $N_0 = 32$, suggesting that the $g_0 \to 0$ limit provides a poor approximation at the coarser lattice spacings.

 We now turn to $Z_T$, evaluated using equations \eqref{eq:ZT_log_lat} and \eqref{eq:ZT_2p_lat}.
 The results are shown in Figure \ref{resultsZT}.
 Unlike in the determination of $z_T$, the two observables entering $Z_{T,\mathrm{log}}$ and $Z_{T,2p}$ are evaluated at different shifts, so there are no cancellations in the autocorrelation function, making the determination of $Z_{T,2p}$ especially hard.
-The results show a strong dependence on the bare coupling that does not flatten toward a continuum limit within the range of lattice spacings accessible to us.
-We observe large deviations from the free-theory value while they remain mutually compatible.
+The results allow for a continuum extrapolation and are mutually compatible between both methods.
 Since the two methods have different subleading discretization artifacts, their agreement strongly suggests that the dominant $O(a^2)$ artifacts are common to both.
-This prevents a reliable continuum extrapolation with our present data.